zhouzhenghong-gt/self-supervised-3D-DSA-reconstructio-network/README.md

 The proposed self-supervised deep learning method can be used to realize excellent three-dimensional digital subtraction angiography reconstruction from a few 2D projection views for ultra-low dosage cerebrovascular imaging in clinics

 Note: This is a preliminary release.
-We will further improve our code and release some data after the paper is released
+We will further improve our code and release some data.

 # Installation Guide